milieudefensie/docs/docs/strategy/design-principles.md

 ## Ease of use

+- Anyone should be able to use our website, regardless of their technical skills.
-- We want to make it as easy as possible to manage the website content as an admin.
+- We want to make it as easy as possible to manage the website content as an admin (less complexity is better)

 ## Accessibility